ksboston/ksboston.github.io/04personal.md

 ---
 layout: page
-title: Teaching
+title: Personal
-description: Teaching experience, syllabus and evaluations
+description: More About Kaitlin
 ---

 <section>